 Trunks/foot lockers are not allowed to be stored in hallways.
 Baggage should be packed with this regulation in mind.
 Empty trunks, footlockers and luggage may be stored in trunk rooms in the basements of the residence halls.

-Hand guns, rifles, shotguns, blow guns, stun weapons, paintball guns, other weapons, fireworks, funnelators, cooking appliances, water beds, non-approved loft beds, air conditioners, space heaters, ceiling fans, candles, incense, halogen lamps, air conditioners (except on a physician's recommendation/W&L approval), cinder blocks, alcohol for all students under age 21, all drugs as defined as "controlled substances" under Virginia state law, and refrigerators of more than 2.5 cubic feet capacity are not permitted in the residence halls.
+Hand guns, rifles, shotguns, blow guns, stun weapons, paintball guns, other weapons, fireworks, funnelators, cooking appliances, water beds, non-approved loft beds, air conditioners, space heaters, ceiling fans, candles, incense, halogen lamps, air conditioners, cinder blocks, alcohol for all students under age 21, all drugs as defined as "controlled substances" under Virginia state law, and refrigerators of more than 2.5 cubic feet capacity are not permitted in the residence halls.
 The only cooking appliance allowed in the dorms is a MicroFridge unit (see below) which contains a microwave oven, refrigerator and freezer.
 Information about renting these units is available on the Student GHQ.
-Pets are not permitted in the residence halls, unless approved as a resonable accommodation to a qualifity disability in accordance with University policy.
+Pets are not permitted in the residence halls, unless approved as a reasonable accommodation to a qualifying disability in accordance with University policy.